author/template-cross-runtime/README.md

 The `import test from 'tape'` includes the tape library.

-`import mylib from '../../.node/index.js'` is an important import that imports the code you write.
+`import mylib from '../../.node/index.js'` is an special import that adds your source code to the test.
 The `../../.node/index.js` part **does not change**.
 The test runners are smart enough to dynamically parse this import and construct the appropriate import for browsers and Node, depending on the environment you're running in.
 In other words, the only part you need to worry about is the `mylib` part.
-This should be the name defined in package.json (without the npm orgainzation name if you have one).
+This should can be anything, but is often the same name defined in the main/root `package.json` file (without prefixes).

 This is what a simple unit test looks like: